ranguli/tomesh-monitor/README.md

   - [ ] Node Explorer
   - [ ] Prometheus
   - [ ] Grafana
+- [x] Setup a working Flask app
+- [x] Detect the name, IP and up/down status of all physical network interfaces
+- [x] Check for status / IP changes using async
+- [x] Display the time in top right corner
+- [x] Detect the hostname (Usually tomesh-xxxx in the case of a tomesh node)

 ## Setup
 - Install Raspbian Lite on your Pi.
 Ensure SSH is enabled if you need it.